This spring, it’s Marinara Madness in Montana!

 “Montana Marinara has been a great project to be a part of.
 Not only do we love delivering delicious local food to our schools but reliable markets like the Farm to School program gives us the security of a guaranteed sale and an outlet for produce that might not meet aesthetic standards.”

-— Ian Barry, Lowdown Farm
+— Ian Barry, Coyote Smile Farm